Kovah/LinkAce-Website/content/docs/v2/setup/setup-with-docker.md

 * DB_PASSWORD - Please set a secure password here
 * REDIS_PASSWORD - Please set a secure password here
+* MEILISEARCH_KEY - Please set a secure key here

+The provided Docker Compose setup starts the database, Meilisearch, and Redis together with LinkAce.
+The default `.env` file uses `APP_SEARCH_DRIVER=meilisearch` and connects LinkAce to the bundled Meilisearch container.

+{{< alert type="info" >}}
+If you don't want to use Meilisearch for advanced searches in LinkAce, remove the `meilisearch` service from the docker-compose.yaml file and set the search driver to `APP_SEARCH_DRIVER=database` in the .env file.
+{{</ alert >}}

 Your directory should look like this now: